Homes inspected by Igor Smetaniuk -

 • Seasonal weather anomalies

-No building is “perfect”.
+Let's understand that no building is “perfect”.
 Environmental variables constantly affect building materials from the first day the structural assembly begins.
 Regular maintenance and repair due to normal wear and tear is to be expected.
-The primary objective is to reveal conditions that may incur large expenses or safety related concerns.
-An experienced Home Inspector will document the 'red flags' which differentiate minor or major repairs that may be needed.
+The primary objective is to reveal conditions that may incur large expenses, immediate repairs or safety related concerns.
+A thorough Home Inspector should also document the minor defects that may be useful to the Buyer as a ‘punch list’ for upgrades.

 The Standards of Practice created by the various Home Inspection Associations are somewhat similar and great guides as to what a Home Inspectors shall or shall not be required to perform.
 However, these are only the “minimum” standards and can be exceeded.
 You may find these published documents by searching the various Association websites.
-New York State is in the process of final approval of it’s own Standards of Practice for Licensed Home Inspectors.
+New York State has developed and published it’s own specific Standards of Practice which are minimums that Licensed Home Inspectors shall follow.
+An inspection performed to this minimum standard is by no means the best of possible inspections.

 The Bad...